ECHibiki/Kissu-Feedback-and-Forms/README.md

 The following is a public list of tests and tasks to be created for this project.
 ### Server Side
 - After each TDD, do a refactor which will (hopefully) fix up any poorly designed code
-- Tests should be using fuzzing to verify multiple different possibilities of inputs(Fuzzing tests can be written after refactor)
+- Tests should be using fuzzing to verify multiple different possibilities of inputs(Fuzzing tests can be written after project completion working towards educational project #2, search+archive)
 - After each test case a cleanup will be done.
 This means constant reinitialization.
 1. Setup: <ins>golang, golang test suite, gin, MySQL</ins> & React
 2. Routing into presumed locations and templating